PickNikRobotics/deep_grasp_demo/deep_grasp_task/README.md

 ## Nodes
 ### deep_grasp_demo
 This node is renamed at launch to mtc_tutorial.
-It constructs the pick and place task and adds objects to the planning scene.
+It constructs the pick and place task and adds objects to the planning scene, published on the `planning_scene` topic.
-#### Publishes
-* planning_scene (moveit_msgs/PlanningScene) - MoveIt planning scene

 ## Config
-* camera.intr </br>
-Contains the depth camera intrinsic parameters used by Dex-Net.
+* camera.intr: depth camera intrinsic parameters used by Dex-Net

-* camera.yaml </br>
-Contains the depth camera extrinsic parameters used to transform the grasp candidates from the depth camera optical link to the frame of the base link of the robot.
+* camera.yaml: depth camera extrinsic parameters used to transform the grasp candidates from the depth camera optical link to the frame of the base link of the robot

-* panda_object.yaml </br>
-Contains Panda configurations and object pick and place configurations.
+* panda_object.yaml: Panda configurations and object pick and place configurations.